autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/coordinate-system.md

 1. Calibration of sensor

    The conversion relationship between every sensor coordinate system  and `base_link` can be obtained through sensor calibration technology.
+How to calibrating your sensors refer to this link [calibrating your sensors](https://autowarefoundation.github.io/autoware-documentation/main/how-to-guides/calibrating-your-sensors/).

 2. Localization